SloCompTech/ArduinoTemperatureSensor/README.md

 # ArduinoTemperatureSensor
-Library for arduino to get data from temperature sensor like tmp36gz
+Library for temperature sensor for arduino